Annual Sale of Delinquent Taxes

 Date & Location of Sale

-The sale begins the last Monday of August each year.
-It is held from 8:30 a.m. until 4:30 p.m. and until all delinquent parcels have been sold.
+The tax lien sale is held online beginning the last Monday of August each year and runs until all delinquent parcels have been sold.
 The sale usually lasts between five and seven days.

 Online Auction Benefits